-WITNESS/ATTEST: THE CITY: City of Salisbury, Maryland
+WITNESS/ATTEST:

-By:(SEAI Jacob R. Day, Mayor -)
+THE CITY:

-Date:
+City of Salisbury, Maryland

-DEVELOPER : First Move Properties, LLC
+By: (SEAL) - D -

-By:(SEAL) Nicholas Simpson)
+Jacob R. Day, Mayor

-Date:
+DEVELOPER: First Move Properties, LLC

-RESOLUTION No. 3115 A RESOLUTION OF THE CITY OF SALISBURY, MARYLAND AUTHORIZING THE MAYOR TO ENTER INTO AN AGREEMENT WITH FIRST MOVE PROPERTIES, LLC TO PROVIDE TAX CREDITS THROUGH THE HORIZON PROGRAM FOR THE REDEVELOPMENT OF 130 EAST MAIN STREET, 132 EAST MAIN STREET AND 144 EAST MAIN STREET.
-WHEREAS, on June 28, 2021, the City Council approved the HORIZON Program via Ordinance No. 2669 to provide tax credits to eligible hotel or multifamily residential developments in the Central Business Zoning District and Riverfront Redevelopment Zoning District; and WHEREAS, First Move Properties, LLC has submitted an application for tax credits through the HORIZON Program in association with its redevelopment of 130, 132 and 144 East Main Street (hereinafter the "Ross Project"); and WHEREAS, the Department of Infrastructure and Development has reviewed the application and determined that it meets the eligibility criteria of the HORIZON Program; and WHEREAS, the Department of Infrastructure and Development issued an official Notice of Pre-Approval and in turn, First Move Properties, LLC signed the Letter of Intent; and WHEREAS, the Mayor has pre-approved the Ross Project for the HORIZON Program; and WHEREAS, pursuant to Ordinance No. 2669, this Resolution is now ripe for review and approval by the City Council.
-NOW, THEREFORE, BE IT RESOLVED, BY THE CITY COUNCIL OF THE CITY OF SALISBURY, MARYLAND as follows: Section 1.
-The City of Salisbury (the "City") will grant a tax credit to First Move Properties, LLC in accordance with the terms and conditions set forth in the Agreement attached hereto and incorporated as if fully set forth herein; and
+(SEAL) By: Nicholas Simpson

-Section 3.
+1 RESOLUTION No. 3115 2 3 4 5 6 7 8 A RESOLUTION OF THE CITY OF SALISBURY, MARYLAND AUTHORIZING THE MAYOR TO ENTER INTO AN AGREEMENT WITH FIRST MOVE PROPERTIES, LLC TO PROVIDE TAX CREDITS THROUGH THE HORIZON PROGRAM FOR THE REDEVELOPMENT OF 130 EAST MAIN STREET, 132 EAST MAIN STREET AND 144 EAST MAIN STREET.
+9 10 11 12 WHEREAS, on June 28, 2021, the City Council approved the HORIZON Program via Ordinance No. 2669 to provide tax credits to eligible hotel or multifamily residential developments in the Central Business Zoning District and Riverfront Redevelopment Zoning District; and 13 14 15 WHEREAS, First Move Properties, LLC has submitted an application for tax credits through the HORIZON Program in association with its redevelopment of 130, 132 and 144 East Main Street (hereinafter the "Ross Project"); and 16 17 18 19 WHEREAS, the Department of Infrastructure and Development has reviewed the application and determined that it meets the eligibility criteria of the HORIZON Program; and 19 20 21 22 WHEREAS, the Department of Infrastructure and Development issued an official Notice of Pre-Approval and in turn, First Move Properties, LLC signed the Letter of Intent; and 22 23 24 25 WHEREAS, the Mayor has pre-approved the Ross Project for the HORIZON Program; and 26 27 28 WHEREAS, pursuant to Ordinance No. 2669, this Resolution is now ripe for review and approval by the City Council.
+29 30 31 NOW, THEREFORE, BE IT RESOLVED, BY THE CITY COUNCIL OF THE CITY OF SALISBURY, MARYLAND as follows: 32 33 34 35 Section 1.
+The City of Salisbury (the "City") will grant a tax credit to First Move Properties, LLC in accordance with the terms and conditions set forth in the Agreement attached hereto and incorporated as if fully set forth herein; and 35 36 37 38 Section 2.
+The Mayor is authorized to execute and enter into the attached Agreement on behalf of the City; and 39 40 41 42 43 Section 3.
 Execution and entry into the attached Agreement by First Move Properties, LLC is a material condition of the City's grant of the tax credit for the Ross Project, and First Move Properties, LLC's failure or refusal to execute and enter into the attached Agreement shall invalidate this Resolution.
+43 44 45 46 47 THIS RESOLUTION was duly passed at a meeting of the Council of the City of Salisbury held on, 2021, and is to become effective immediately upon adoption.